zjamnik/WNtoEmail/README.md

 At first start it will create an empty config file `./novelConfig.conf`, adjust the setting according to comments below:
 ```
 {
-    "downloadLocation": "",                 // New chapter download location
+    "downloadLocation": "",                 // New chapter download location, "./Download" as an absolute path recommended
     "converterPath": "ebook-convert.exe",   // Calibre eBook converter, I recommend adding it to you PATH, NOT tested when it's not in PATH
     "ebookFormat": "epub",                  // Desired eBook format, Kindle started supporting epub so that's default
     "sendEmail": false,                     // If the script should send eBooks via email